DannyBen/runfile/README.md

 ### RunfileTasks

-The `RunfileTasks` gem is not yet compatible.
-It will be later on.
+The `RunfileTasks` gem is also released as a pre-release, if you are using it make sure to install the latest release candidate.

 ## Contributing / Support